-ARPA-E will accept only new submissions under this FOA.
+ARPA-E will accept only new applications under this FOA.
 Applicants may not seek renewal or supplementation of their existing awards through this FOA.

-Unless otherwise stated in the Exploratory Topic, ARPA-E plans to fully fund negotiated budgets at the time of award.
+ARPA-E plans to fully fund negotiated budgets at the time of award.

-Applicants must apply for a Combined Phase I/II/IIS Award (unless the applicable Topic Appendix states otherwise).
-Combined Phase I/II/IIS Awards are intended to develop transformational technologies with disruptive commercial potential.
+Applicants must apply for a Combined Phase I/II Award or a Combined Phase I/II/IIS Award.
+Combined Phase I/II and I/II/IIS Awards are intended to develop transformational technologies with disruptive commercial potential.
 Such commercial potential may be evidenced by (1) the likelihood of follow-on funding by private or non-SBIR/STTR sources if the project is successful, or (2) the Small Business Concern's record of successfully commercializing technologies developed under prior SBIR/STTR awards.
 Phase IIS awards are a "sequential" (i.e., additional) Phase II award, intended to allow the continued development of promising energy technologies.
-Combined Phase I/II/IIS awards may be funded up to \$3,952,638 \$4,241,580.
-Funding amounts will be consistent with the Phase I and Phase II limits posted on the SBA's website.5
+Combined Phase I/II/IIS awards may be funded up to \$4,241,580.
+Funding amounts will be consistent with the Phase I and Phase II limits posted on the SBA's website.

-ARPA-E reserves the right to select all or part of a proposed project (i.e. only Phase I, or only Phase I and Phase II).
-In the event that ARPA-E selects Phase I only or Phase I/II only, then the maximum award amount for a Phase I award is \$275,766 \$295,924 and the maximum amount for a Phase I/II award is \$2,114,202 \$2,268,752.
+ARPA-E reserves the right to select all or part of a proposed project (i.e., only Phase I, or only Phase I and Phase II).
+In the event that ARPA-E selects Phase I only or Phase I/II only, then the maximum award amount for a Phase I award is \$295,924 and the maximum amount for a Phase I/II award is \$2,268,752.